KevinRamsunder/cunyfirst-course-api/README.md

 # CunyFirst Course Schedule API

+2018 Update: Pretty sure this thing is broken.
+But it's nice to look at.

 ### About
 My personal project to make scheduling classes each term a little less stressful.